 Key Operations

-• get_public_key - Retrieve the user’s public key (call once during initial connection)
+• get_public_key - Retrieve the user’s pubkey and signer package name

 • sign_event - Sign a Nostr event